oldmalk/backend-assignment-course-signup/README.md

 * The infrastructure project contains more then one concern, handling both persistence and messages.
 I would separate in to projects in two.

+* Move the configurations (RabbitMQ, database) to a file or, in some scenarios, to a configuration server.

+* Move the dependencies configuration to the application layer.
+This way, I prevent explicit references of the infrastructure component on top layers.

 ## Proposed Design

 ![](doc/architecture/design.png)